Statistical and Empirical Data

 Disclaim of Contracts

-If a contract has not yet been carried out or not been completed by both parties when one of them is declared bankrupt, its execution generally remains suspended until the receiver, with authorisation from the creditors’ committee, decides to take the place of the bankrupt, assuming all the obligations arising therefrom, or to terminate the contract (Article 72 of the Bankruptcy Law).
+If a contract has not yet been carried out or completed by both parties when one of them is declared bankrupt, its execution generally remains suspended until the receiver, with authorisation from the creditors’ committee, decides to take the place of the bankrupt party, assuming all the obligations arising therefrom, or decides to terminate the contract.

 Conversely, in a judicial composition with creditors, the debtors may request to be authorised to dissolve the contracts in progress at the time of submission of the application or to suspend them for not more than 60 days, renewable once.
 In such cases, the contractor is entitled to a compensation equal to the damages resulting from the contract’s non-fulfilment.

 However, in case of consensual contract performed by one party, the receiver could not release the contract.
 In particular, the receiver is not entitled to terminate contracts such as:

 Rights of Set-Off

 The Bankruptcy Law establishes a right of set-off, provided that the claims are due, quantified and certain (Article 155).

 Information Made Available to Creditors

 CIC provides that creditors must be fully and clearly informed about the crisis or insolvency management tool chosen by the debtor (Article 3).